 A four-circle neutron diffractometer (4CND) is installed and used for investigations of precise structure determination and structural phase transitions together with a four-circle X-ray diffractometer.
 Incident neutrons are monochromatized to be 0.1006 nm with a Cu (2 2 0) monochrometer.
-Various attachments are available for regulating sample temperature from 800 K down to 4.5 K. The last year and in this year, instruments will be authorized under the opinion of low-flux neutron from the KUR reactor.
+Various attachments are available for regulating sample temperature from 800 K down to 4.5 K. In the future planning in the KUR, instruments will be authorized under the opinion of low-flux neutron from the KUR reactor because of a pre-check facilities against the neutron diffraction of crystals.